How to Get Spray Foam Off Hands: Effective Solutions and Tips

 • Apply the cleaner to the foam and let it sit for 10-15 minutes.

-• Use a scraper to remove the foam and clean the area with a cloth afterward.
+• Use a scraper to remove the foam, then clean the area with a cloth.

-Alcohol-based items, such as hand sanitizers and isopropyl alcohol, can be surprisingly effective in breaking down spray foam due to their high alcohol concentration.
+Products containing alcohol, such as hand sanitizers and isopropyl alcohol, can be effective in breaking down spray foam due to their high alcohol concentration.

 1. Hand Sanitizer: